 Sessions

-A session in DorkOS represents a single conversation with Claude.
-Sessions are the central unit of interaction — every message you send, every tool Claude uses, and every response you receive belongs to a session.
+A session is a single conversation with Claude.
+Every message you send, every tool Claude uses, and every response you receive belongs to a session.
+Sessions are the central unit of interaction in DorkOS.

 Session Lifecycle